 We will make an announcement about the migration tool very soon, stay tuned!

-We have been working to provide a solid offering called CartoDB on Google Cloud Platform and to ensure that Maps Engine customers will have all the power of Google Maps API available on CartoDB.
+We have been working to provide a solid offering called CARTO on Google Cloud Platform and to ensure that Maps Engine customers will have all the power of Google Maps API available on CARTO.
 We already have several Maps Engine projects in migration and several partners assisting.

-Are you interested in moving from Google Maps Engine to CartoDB today?
+Are you interested in moving from Google Maps Engine to CARTO today?
 Get in touch to talk to one of our experts about using our custom migration tool to move your hosted data with ease.
-We can talk through your project needs and timelines and come up with a plan for your move to CartoDB right away.
+We can talk through your project needs and timelines and come up with a plan for your move to CARTO right away.

-We can’t wait to see what you build on top of Google Maps and CartoDB!
+We can’t wait to see what you build on top of Google Maps and CARTO!